Tracye Fortin

 Chief Operating Officer, KVCAP Child & Family Services/Educare Central Maine

 Tracye Fortin has spent her career in the field of early care and education, committed to quality and systems change with a team approach.
-Her nearly 40 years of service have fueled her passion for collaboration through a multitude of public and private partnerships at the local, state and national levels.
+Her 40+ years of service have fueled her passion for collaboration through a multitude of public and private partnerships at the local, state and national levels.
 Joining in the Educare Learning Network’s mission since 2010, Tracye developed a team to lead the vision of Educare Central Maine and its work Beyond-the-Walls.

 Tracye holds a master’s degree in Human Development and Social Justice, is a higher education instructor, and her forward thinking is instrumental in building initiatives to create opportunities for children, families, educators, and programs.
 Tracye stewards high quality services tailored to community needs to positively impact the future of young children and their families.